-Pega Cloud Services clients and Pega Cloud for Government clients (hereinafter referred to as "Pega Cloud" clients) can conduct security assessments for applications on Pega Cloud when such assessments are preauthorized and performed within the guidelines described in this article.
+Pegasystems permits Pega Cloud Services clients and Pega Cloud for Government clients (hereinafter referred to as "Pega Cloud " clients) to conduct security assessments for applications on Pega Cloud as needed, when Pega Cloud clients perform such assessments within the guidelines described in this article.

-Application-tier vulnerability scanning is allowed when Pega Cloud clients need to assess and report on the security of their cloud-delivered applications, client-directed development, and services for internal audit or compliance programs.
+Pegasystems permits application-tier vulnerability scanning when Pega Cloud clients need to assess and report on the security of their Pega Cloud-delivered applications, client-directed development, and related services for the purposes of internal audit or compliance programs.

 Vulnerability Testing ProcessPrerequisites

 Pega Cloud clients must complete the following tasks before engaging in the Vulnerability Testing Process:

 - Adhere to the Pega Cloud Vulnerability Testing Policy.

 - Validate that the tool or service that you will employ for vulnerability testing is not configured to perform any of the functions described in the Prohibited Activities section of the Vulnerability Testing Policy.